department-of-veterans-affairs/ves-event-bus-developer-portal/docs/administrative-requirements.md

 * The client system has an active Authority to Operate (ATO), or if inside the Lighthouse Delivery Infrastructure (LHDI), a continuous Authority to Operate (cATO).
 * The client system has been through the System Categorization process and has a FISMA rating.
 * The client system has approved PTA and PIA documents.
+* Depending on the client system, an ESECC request and/or WASA scan may also be required.

 ## VASI and eMASS